-The main challenges in implementing the numerical scheme are: \begin{enumerate} \item computing the initial geometry: We start with a piecewise linear geometry given by \textsf{GMSH}.
-The initial domain is computed through an explicit parametrisation applying directly the method from Section \ref{sec:fem} efficiently using custom written \textsf{C} code.
-The domain evolution is carried out simply by moving the initial Lagrange nodes according to the smooth, given velocity field. \item labelling and tracking different parts of the domain: Along side the geometry and topology of the mesh we must track labels which say which elements are in domain $\Omega^h_1(t)$ or $\Omega^h_2(t)$ and which facets are on $\Gamma^h(t)$.
-Once this is fixed for the initial domains $\tilde{\Omega}^h_1$ and $\tilde{\Omega}^h_2$, this information is passed between different times. \textsf{GMSH} provides physical tags to each element and facets which can be used to identify the different domains. \end{enumerate}
+The main challenges in implementing the numerical scheme are: \begin{enumerate} \item Computing the initial geometry: We start with a piecewise linear geometry given by \textsf{GMSH}.
+The initial isoparametric domain is computed through an explicit parametrisation applying directly the method from \cref{sec:fem} efficiently using custom written \textsf{C} code.
+The evolution of the mesh is carried out simply by moving the initial Lagrange nodes according to the smooth, given velocity field. \item Labelling and tracking different parts of the domain: Alongside the geometry and topology of the mesh we must track labels which say which elements are in domain $\Omega^h_1(t)$ or $\Omega^h_2(t)$ and which facets are on $\Gamma^h(t)$.
+Once this is fixed for the initial domains $\widetilde{\Omega}^h_1$ and $\widetilde{\Omega}^h_2$, this information is passed between different times. \textsf{GMSH} provides physical tags to each element and facets which can be used to identify the different domains. \end{enumerate}

 Efficient and accurate quadrature rules are used to perform element-wise integrals.
 Note that system matrices must be reassembled at each time step due to the evolution of the domain.